-There are two tracks available: Psychology and Sociology.
+There are three tracks available: Anthropology, Psychology and Sociology.

-A Social Science major is comprised of two concentrations (each 15 credit hours) of the following: Anthropology, Psychology or Sociology.
+A Social Science major is comprised of three concentrations (each 15 credit hours) of the following: Anthropology, Psychology or Sociology.

 The prerequisite for entry to the Social Science major or Social Science advanced major is a grade of "C" or better in any 3 credit hour course in the two selected Social Science concentrations.
 For students who have taken additional courses toward the major, a minimum GPA of 2.00 is required on all courses, excluding failed courses.